brianhigh/big-file-types/Big_Data_File_Formats.md

 ## File Import Times

 MonetDBLite was the fastest to import by far.
-SQLite and GZipped CSV took much to long to read to be considered competitive with the others.
+SQLite, NetCDF, and GZipped CSV took much to long to read to be considered competitive with the others.